 Make the peanut butter chocolate ganache:

 When the cheesecake is completely chilled, place the chopped chocolate in a medium heatproof bowl.
 In a small saucepan, combine the cream, peanut butter, and butter over medium heat and bring to a simmer.
 Pour the hot mixture over the chopped chocolate, and let it sit for 30 seconds.
 Whisk the mixture until it is smooth and glossy, then whisk in the sour cream until evenly blended.
 Let the mixture cool briefly until it is a spreadable consistency.
-Spread the ganache over the top of the cheesecake, letting it drip down the sides decoratively.
+Remove the sides of the springform pan, and spread the ganache over the top of the cheesecake, letting it drip down the sides decoratively.
 Sprinkle the top with chopped peanuts and peanut butter cups, then either serve immediately, or chill until ready to serve.
 Enjoy!

 — For best results, use a peanut butter that does not need to be stirred.
 With natural peanut butters, the oil can separate, affecting the texture of the cake.